Last Updated on 8 January, 2021 by Veronica

 Porto has a lot of places to see and things to do.
 You have to visit its bridges, the cathedral, the castle, the wineries, the Church and the Clergy Tower, the Mercado do Bolhão, the Lello and Irmao bookstore, the Stock Exchange Palace, the church of San Francisco, and much more.

-Where to sleep in Porto?
+Where to Sleep in Porto?

 In Porto, you will find a wide variety of hotels for all tastes and budgets.
-Check out the Booking link, it’s our favorite place to book hotels and choose the one that best suits your needs.
-For the dates you are going to travel, add some filters and you are done, make your reservation and you already have your hotel.
+Check out the Booking link; it’s our favorite place to book hotels and choose the one that best suits your needs.

-Side Trips near Porto
+Side Trips Near Porto

 In this post, we’ll tell you everything you can see and visit from Porto with your rental car.
-If you only go a few days and want to hire excursions, check out the activities offered by Civitatis, among them, you will find dinners with shows, guided tours of the city, among others.
+If you only go for a few days and want to hire excursions, check out the activities offered by Civitatis.

 If you are arriving in Portugal by plane, it’s best to pick up the rental car at the airport.
-The best deals on car rental are on Rentalcars.com, I invite you to take a look and check for yourself.
+The best deals on car rental are online.

 Barcelos, Braga, Bom Jesus do monte and Guimarães